I have been managing this law practice for a few years now, but the "lingo" still intimidates me sometimes!

 To summarize the process, probate can be broken into six basic steps:

-- Validation of the will
+- Validation of the will or Determination of Heirs

-- Appoint executor
+- Appoint executor or administrator

 - Inventory estate